• Home

 For this unique twist on the classic Greyhound, we went chilly and created a Greyhound cocktail popsicle!
 Cocktail popsicles or “poptails” are incredibly fun to make and serve during hot summer days!

-They’re also striped, how charming is that?!
-To make a delicious cocktail using, just pour a little champagne in the glass and add in a Greyhound popsicle and voila!
+They’re also striped.
+How charming is that?!
+To make a delicious cocktail using, just pour a little champagne into the glass and add in a Greyhound popsicle, and voila!

 Striped popsicles in a cocktail glass with Champagne.